sdmoir/concurrentai-core/CONTRIBUTING.md

 Thank you for your interest in contributing to Concurrent.ai!
 This document is very much a work in progress, so please feel free to make suggestions about how it can be improved.

-## Overview

-Who this document is for...

 ## Running Locally

-Follow the Getting Started guide in [concurrentai/concurrentai-infra](https://github.com/concurrentai/concurrentai-infra) to run a local Concurrent.ai stack via Minikube.
+To run a local Concurrent.ai stack, follow the Getting Started guide in [concurrentai/concurrentai-infra](https://github.com/concurrentai/concurrentai-infra) for running a local stack via Minikube.

 ## Coding